Discover the food scene and nightlife of Saigon on a Saigon food tour guided by XO Tours, Vietnam.

 We finally stopped at an open-air BBQ spot in district 8 for our second food stop of the night.
 I’ve grown to learn just how popular BBQ is in Vietnam since this recent trip, and it is really good BBQ.

-We had the option to try a variety of BBQ meats, including prawns, beef, goat, and frog.
+We had the option to try a variety of BBQ Vietnamese street food, including prawns, beef, goat, and frog.
 Again, I tried everything and learned that frog when cooked via BBQ is not actually too bad.
 The prawns and the goat were my favorite though.

 Binh 3 put two sauces in front of me and explained which meats went with which sauces.
 One was chili rock salt with kumquat for the beef, frog, and shrimp, and the other was a creamy tofu sauce for the goat.
 With each BBQ piece, you would wrap it in either a mint or basil leaf and then dip in the sauce and eat.